Nesian Mystik at Smokefreerockquest 2000. - Chris Traill

 Love Soup – Kelly Horgan amd Bic Runga, Smokefreerockquest 1993. - Chris Traill

 Best of all, there were some groups whose members were already beginning to come into their own as musicians.
 The very first winners of Rockquest were Outer Control, which featured Bobby Kennedy and Clint Harris.
-The following year, they returned in a new group with Jason Kerrison and took out the national final.
-Thus the core of Opshop was already in place, a decade before they first entered the charts.
+The following year, Defunk Express from Hillmorton High featuring Jason Kerrison took out the national final.
+A combination of these two winning acts would go on to form Opshop.

 In 1991 Julia Deans fronted her high school band The Far Side and showed the talent that would make her subsequent band Fur Patrol a chart-topper, as Common later told RNZ: “I still remember the song she played, it was called ‘Tower’.
 It’s still a good song too.
 You see these songwriters starting and it really gives us chills to see what they can come up with and the expectation of what they’re going to come up with down the track.”